zdjohn/akka-remote-kcl-example/README.md

 kinesis processor is not hooked up by default, but sample and comments is provided inside the source code

-**By intentenally design a fragile component piece inside your application achitecture, and make it fail fast.
+**By intentionally design a fragile component piece inside your application achitecture, and make it fail fast.
 This protects the system as a whole.**

 i live, i die , i live again